The Batman Movies Ranked: From Robert Pattinson's Batman to 'The Dark Knight'

-A Dark Knight even darker than Christopher Nolan's The Dark Knight is the latest Batman escapade.
-The Batman, starring Robert Pattinson and directed by Matt Reeves, brings a fresh, noir detective story take to the iconic character, while respecting what came before.
+Finally, the newest Batman has hit the block, which means it's time to pit it against its caped crusader counterparts.
+A Dark Knight even darker than Christopher Nolan's The Dark Knight, The Batman is a noir detective story that respects what came before, while setting Robert Pattinson's hero loose in a different kind of Gotham City.

-But is it better than what came before?
+But is The Batman better than what came before?
 Let's rank every live-action movie, plus the colorful and frenetic animated The Lego Batman Movie.
 (Batman rules in any dimension.)
 Note: We haven't included the Mask of the Phantasm, The Killing Joke or 2019's Joker.

 13. Batman & Robin (1997)